walterpera/GACDCP/README.md

 #####Reading output file

-Should the output file need to be read into R the following R code will read it in.
-It is assumed that the the tidy file has been placed into the working directory of R.
+Should the output file need to be read into R, the following R code will read it in.
+It is assumed that the the tidydata file has been placed into the working directory of R.

 ```{r}
 tdydf <- data.frame(read.table("./tidydata.txt", header = TRUE))
 ```